heig-vd-dai-course/heig-vd-dai-course/16-practical-work-2/PRESENTATION.md

 ### Presentations

-The practical work presentations will take place in **TBD** on:
+The practical work presentations will take place in **B38** on:

 - DAI-TIC-C (Friday mornings): **06.12.2024**
 - DAI-TIC-B (Monday mornings): **09.12.2024**

-We only have **TBD minutes per group**.
+We only have **10 minutes per group**.
 You decide what you want to show us and how you want to present it. **Come 5 minutes before your time slot** with your computer.
 You will have access to a beamer.